-Volunteer coordinator, THE PETEY GREENE PROGRAM IN PITTSBURGH, PA
+Volunteer coordinator, THE PETEY GREENE PROGRAM IN providence, Rhode island

 The Petey Greene Program supplements educational programming in prisons, jails, detention centers, and youth prisons by providing free, quality tutoring to incarcerated people.
 We work to promote academic achievement in prison classrooms to support the future success of people in prison and to build stronger communities.

 To accomplish these goals, the Petey Greene Program builds partnerships between universities and prisons, jails, and youth prisons.
 The Program collaborates with university volunteering/civic engagement centers, academic departments, and student groups to recruit, train, and coordinate volunteers, typically undergraduate and graduate students.
 It then works with prisons, jails, and youth prisons to enable these volunteers to work as tutors in adult basic education, high school equivalency, and college programs.

 The Volunteer Coordinator will work with the Rhode Island Petey Greene team to recruit, train, and manage all Petey Greene Program volunteers involved in prison education programs in Rhode Island.
 In particular, the Volunteer Coordinator will be primarily responsible for volunteer management.